Daryl Williams (rugby union)

 Daryl Richard Williams (born in Auckland, 30 September 1964) is a New Zealand-born Samoan rugby union player.
-He plays as a fly-half.
+He played as a lock.

 He attended High School at Waitākere College.

 Career

-A Hurricanes injury replacement player at the end of the 1996 season, loose forward Daryl Williams played the final two matches against the Chiefs and the Waratahs after earlier returning from a playing career in France.

-Former Western Samoa lock Williams was a Manawatu player out of Feilding, playing seven matches for Manawatu in 1996.

-He was also selected in the New Zealand Maori side, but did not play as he was subsequently found to be ineligible.
+Williams was selected in the New Zealand Maori side, but did not play as he was subsequently found to be ineligible.
 He was also a New Zealand Colts trialist in 1985.

 His first international cap was against Ireland, at Lansdowne Road, on 29 October 1989.
-Although not being part of the 1991 Rugby World Cup roster, He played in the 1995 Rugby World Cup, playing two matches.
+Although not being part of the 1991 Rugby World Cup roster, he played in the 1995 Rugby World Cup, playing two matches.

+After returning to New Zealand from a playing career in France he was a Hurricanes injury replacement player at the end of the 1996 season, he played the final two matches against the Chiefs and the Waratahs.

+He played for the Feilding club and played seven matches for Manawatu in 1996.